 A STAR Bond is a tax increment financing (TIF) program that allows city governments to issue special revenue bonds, which are repaid by all of the revenues received by the city or county from incremental increases in transient guest taxes, local sales taxes, and use taxes collected from taxpayers doing business within the designated portion of the city’s “sales tax and revenue” (STAR) bond district.
 All or a portion of the increased state sales and use tax revenues also may be used to repay the bonds, which typically have a 20-year repayment period.

-- A project with at least a $50.0 million capital investment and $50.0 million in projected gross annual sales revenues;
+- A project with a capital investment of at least $75.0 million and $75.0 million in projected gross annual sales revenues, and projects in metropolitan areas with a population between 50,000 and 75,000 with at least $40.0 million in capital investment and $40.0 million in projected gross annual sales revenues;

-- A project located outside of a metropolitan statistical area (MSA) that has been found by the Secretary of Commerce (Secretary) to be in an eligible area under TIF law and of regional or statewide importance;
+- A project located outside of a metropolitan area with a population of more than 50,000 that has been found by the Secretary of Commerce (Secretary) to be in an eligible area under TIF law and of regional or statewide importance;

-- Auto racetrack facilities, multi-sport athletic complexes, river walk canal facilities, historic theaters, the Manhattan Discovery Center, the Wyandotte County Schlitterbahn Project, museum facilities, or a major motorsports complex in Shawnee County; or
+- Auto racetrack facilities, multisport athletic complexes, river walk canal facilities, historic theaters, the Manhattan Discovery Center, the Wyandotte County Schlitterbahn Project, museum facilities, and a major motorsports complex in Shawnee County;

-- A project involving buildings 65 years old or older and contiguous lots that are vacant or condemned.
+- A project involving buildings 65 years or older and contiguous lots that are vacant or condemned; and

-Projects including a gaming casino are specifically excluded from use of STAR Bonds.
+Projects that include a gaming casino are specifically excluded from use of STAR Bonds.

 Finally, the city must complete a feasibility study, which includes: